arnewohletz/AllMyNotes/source/reference/git_commands.rst

     git reset HEAD </path/to/fileA> </path/to/fileB>

-Remove files from repo that have already been committed before (does not remove them from the local file system |:slight_smile:|)
+Remove files from repo that have already been committed before (doesn't remove them from the local file system |:slight_smile:|)

 .. prompt:: bash